namagu/namagu.github.io/index.md

 description:
 image: null
 author: null
-show_tile: true
+show_tile: false
 ---

-I am an astronomy PhD student at UF.
+Here is some more text I can add.